 No matter how careful you are with your smartphone, an accident can still happen.
 What if your phone gets totally damaged, and you don’t have enough money yet to buy a new one?

-For a minimal monthly premium, you can get your mobile phone insured and worry less about it getting stolen or damaged.
-There are phone insurance plans in the Philippines that provide mobile device protection for accidental damage or loss due to theft or robbery.
+For a minimal monthly premium, you can get your mobile phone covered and worry less about it getting stolen or damaged.
+There are device protection plans in the Philippines like Gadget Protect that provide phone protection for damages caused by liquids and accidental drop.

-While getting mobile phone insurance seems like an additional cost, it’s actually cheaper than buying a new replacement unit for your damaged or stolen phone.
+While getting a mobile protection program seems like an additional cost, it’s actually cheaper than buying a new replacement unit for your damaged or stolen phone.

 Been experiencing serious performance lags on your phone lately?
 It might need a cleanup already.